 You know, it can only get better as VR is adding value to life and cutting out unnecessary stress.
 This is what makes life better.

-Virtual reality magnifies experiences and immerses you in particular ways, it guarantees little or no risk in its safe and controlled environment.
+Virtual reality magnifies experiences and immerses you in particular ways.
+It guarantees little or no risk in its safe and controlled environment.
 It can transport you inside and around the human body to gain full access to view areas that otherwise would be impossible to reach.

 VR has also been used to fix mental disabilities.
 It is useful in curbing memory loss.
-It is used on autistic children to enhance their learning processes in the classroom and to also gather data for dementia research.
+It is used on autistic children to enhance their learning processes in the classroom and gather data for dementia research.

 The uses and benefits of virtual reality and augmented reality technologies in medical activities cannot be exhausted.
-The ones mentioned above do not cater to the full view of the scientific virtual reality movement that is changing healthcare.
+The ones mentioned above do not cater to the full view of the scientific virtual reality movement changing healthcare.
 The potential for VR in the healthcare sector is huge, limited only by the creativity and ingenuity of those creating and applying the technology.